River Rafting: Huck Finn & Jim

 Image of Jim and Huck on the river [7]

-The maternal Aunt Polly is a loving woman, but often shows her affection by being stern with Tom Sawyer.
+The maternal Aunt Polly is a loving woman, but she too often shows her affection by being stern with and condescending of Tom Sawyer.
 In one episode Aunt Polly receives a letter from her sister, Sally Phelps, stating that Tom’s younger brother, Sid, had arrived safely with Tom at the Phelps’s house.
 Knowing that Sid was at home with her, Aunt Polly became suspicious.
 She wrote Sally two letters asking her to explain what she meant by Sid arriving with Tom.
 When Aunt Polly received no written response, she traveled to the Phelps plantation to find out the truth.
 Aunt Polly smugly uncovered Tom’s tricks: Huck was hiding out with the Phelps family, as Tom, and Tom was playing Sid.
 Huck describes Aunt Polly as “looking as sweet and contented as an angel half-full of pie,” when she uncovered the ruse.

 Reynolda House Museum of American Art [8]

-Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
+you will be more disappointed by the things you didn’t do than by the ones you did do.

 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.